-- An executive designated by the president as responsible for the high-level oversight of administrative policies that naturally fall within their areas of responsibility.
+- A senior leader on the President’s Policy Committee designated by the president as responsible for the oversight of administrative policies that naturally fall within their areas of responsibility.
 The responsible officer may sub-delegate operational responsibility to a policy owner.
-Depending on the scope of the subject matter, a policy may have more than one responsible officer.
+Depending on the scope of the policy, a policy may have more than one responsible officer.

-- The President maintains ultimate responsibility for all administrative policies (policies).
+- The President maintains ultimate responsibility for all administrative policies.

 - Policy Advisory Committee (PAC)

 - Reviews policy plans to determine if the criteria for administrative policies are met; that the policy statement and reason are clear; that the plan for implementing and maintaining the policy is sound.
-PAC also reviews policy drafts for clarity and consistency; provides recommendations to the PPC as to whether or not a policy should move into the public review state; and provides regular updates to their respective University officer.
-Their review scope includes institution-wide policies, and policies that include at least the Twin Cities campus.
+PAC also reviews policy drafts for clarity and consistency; provides recommendations to their respective senior leader on the PPC as to whether or not a policy should move into the public review state; and provides regular updates to their respective University officer.
+Their review scope includes system-wide policies, and policies that include at least the Twin Cities campus.

 - Policy Director

-- Supports the President's Policy Committee, responsible officers, and policy owners throughout the policy initiation, development, implementation, and management process; disseminates timely and relevant information regarding new and amended policies to the broader University community and ensure that the communication plan has been executed; maintains an easily accessible, user-friendly electronic catalog of policies on a central web site; monitors and shares policy user feedback with policy owners; monitors review schedules and work with President's Policy Committee chair to ensure compliance; and assesses framework effectiveness and discuss results and plans for continuous improvement with President's Policy Committee.
+- Supports the President's Policy Committee, responsible officers, and policy owners throughout the policy initiation, development, implementation, and management process; disseminates timely and relevant information regarding new and amended policies to the broader University community; maintains an easily accessible, user-friendly electronic catalog of policies on a central web site; monitors and shares policy user feedback with policy owners; monitors review schedules and works with President's Policy Committee chair to ensure compliance; and assesses framework effectiveness and discusses results and plans for continuous improvement with President's Policy Committee.

-- Prepares a policy plan for the Policy Advisory Committee's review and action before proceeding through the policy development and approval process; develops and administers policies, procedures, instructions, and forms under the direction of a responsible officer (this includes all steps set forth in the policy plan); and performs scheduled review and assessment of assigned policies to ensure ongoing policy accuracy and need in accordance with the policy plan.
-Policy Owner obtains approval from their associate Responsible University Officer for the proposed policy or policy change prior to review by the PAC.
+- Prepares a policy plan for the Policy Advisory Committee's review and action when proceeding through the policy development and approval process; develops and administers policies, procedures, instructions, and forms under the direction of a responsible officer (this includes all steps set forth in the policy plan); and performs scheduled review and assessment of assigned policies to ensure ongoing policy accuracy and need in accordance with the policy plan.
+Policy Owner obtains approval from their associated responsible officer for the proposed policy or policy change prior to review by the PAC.

 - President's Policy Committee (PPC)

-- Reviews and approves institution-wide administrative policies as well as those policies that apply at least to the Twin Cities campus.
-The President's Policy Committee oversees the administrative policy framework to ensure policy alignment, continuity, and accountability; applies an institutional perspective to the review and approval of administrative policies; consults with the President and full Executive Team on policy matters that involve a substantially new direction or major impact on the University; approves new policies and substantive amendments to existing policies for promulgation to ensure policies meet the minimum criteria for adoption as administrative policies; assesses and determines the institution's administrative policy needs; and ensures policy development and management plans are appropriate for the administration of policies.
+- Reviews and approves system-wide administrative policies as well as those policies that apply at least to the Twin Cities campus.
+The PPC oversees the administrative policy framework to ensure policy alignment, continuity, and accountability; applies an institutional perspective to the review and approval of administrative policies; consults with the President on policy matters that involve a substantially new direction or major impact on the University; approves new policies and substantive amendments to existing policies for promulgation to ensure policies meet the minimum criteria for adoption as administrative policies; assesses and determines the institution's administrative policy needs; and ensures policy development and management plans are appropriate for the administration of policies.
 The PPC may also choose to deny a request for a policy or policy change, as well as authorize elimination of policies proposed for deletion.
-The PPC Chair determines role of the committee in reviewing and approving substantive amendments, based on assessment of proposed change.
 When approving policy, the PPC will assess that the burden is proportional to the risk identified by the policy owners.

 - Responsible University Officer